 We cannot stress how important it is to protect your deck correctly from the beginning.
 Who wants to go through deck restoration, right?
-It is essential to apply a coating that is specifically formulated for red-wood.
+It is essential to apply a coating that is specifically formulated for redwood.
 This allows for easy periodic maintenance moving forward.
-We recommend to stay away from water base semi transparent and semi solid stains and any film forming finishes such as varnish or pol-yurethane.
-These type of coatings are not maintainable and can be unsafe when wet.
+We recommend staying away from water base semi-transparent and semi-solid stains and any film-forming finishes such as varnish or polyurethane.
+These types of coatings are not maintainable and can be unsafe when wet.

-Protecting your new investment consists of a very light finish sand to remove mill glaze and open the grain.
+Protecting your new investment consists of very light finish sand to remove mill glaze and open the grain.
 This will allow the oil base penetrating sealer to delve deep into the boards.
-A brightening agent will be applied to remove tannins and help prevent black mold and al-gae.
+A brightening agent will be applied to remove tannins and help prevent black mold and algae.

 New decks will be coated with oil base sealer to enhance the look and protect.
 Various tints are available to achieve the color and aesthetic you desire.
 Your investment will be protected for its projected time frame and maintenance can be performed easily.